 We are all considerably more like Nasrudin than we like to acknowledge.
 We search for a solution to the problem that we have, but we tend to look for it outside of ourselves, where it seems easier to search.
 Nevertheless, the key is inside, in the dark.

-In this post, I would like to begin to talk about the process of developing Emotional Intelligence with the guidance of the Holy Spirit.
-You could try to gain Emotional Intelligence by your own effort and self-control.
-However, only your Maker could help you achieve the mind of Christ.
-Any other transformation in your life that you try to make separated from God, is in vain because our heart (mind) is deceitful above all things, and desperately wicked: who can know it?
+In this post, I would like to begin to talk about the process of developing emotional intelligence with the guidance of the Holy Spirit.
+You could try to gain emotional intelligence on your own with self-control.
+However, only your Maker can help you achieve the mind of Christ.
+Any other transformation in your life that you try to make separated from God is in vain because our heart (mind) is deceitful above all things, and desperately wicked: who can know it?
 Jer.
 17:9

 Leaving the self out of your spiritual journey is not living the reality of your life.
 For example, living a spiritual life while failing to know ourselves deeply may produce an external form of piety, such as one of the Pharisees, but we know that this only leaves a gap between appearance in front of our church and the reality of our life.
 This incongruence in our life produces what psychologists call a cognitive dissociation.
 That is, trying to live a life not according to the reality of your beliefs.
 San Agustin says, “How could you get to know God when you are so far from yourself?
 And he prayed, Lord, help me to know myself, so I could get to know you.”

 What is self-awareness?
 It is to see ourselves clearly, aware of our thoughts, emotions, motives, and patterns.
-In addition, it is understanding how hurt have led us to view ourselves and others in maladaptive ways.
-Maybe you could be asking yourself, why do I have to focus in my inner life instead of focusing only in God and His power?
+In addition, it is understanding how hurt has led us to view ourselves and others in maladaptive ways.
+You may be asking yourself, why do I have to focus on my inner life instead of focusing only in God and His power?
 If we don’t know ourselves, we can’t know God either.
-We will not be able to understand others and neither empathize with them.
+We will not be able to understand others nor empathize with them.
 Also, we cannot change something that we are not aware of.
 If we don’t know ourselves, we will not be able to invite the Holy Spirit into our story to operate His transformational power.
 The Holy Spirit never forces himself into our story because we have free will.
-In conclusion, without self-awareness we are doomed to failure, because there is no deep knowing of God without a deep knowing of the self, and no deep knowing of the self without a deep knowing of God.
-For this reason, John Calvin wrote, “nearly the whole of sacred doctrine consists in these two parts: knowledge of God and of ourselves”.
+Without self-awareness, we are doomed to failure because there is no deep knowing of God without a deep knowing of the self, and no deep knowing of the self without a deep knowing of God.
+For this reason, John Calvin wrote, “nearly the whole of sacred doctrine consists in these two parts: knowledge of God and of ourselves.”